Carlosdvp/hr-management-app/Readme.md

     - replace the UserName placeholder in the UserMenuDropdown with the logged in user's name
     - replace placeholder data in the profile page header
     - pre-populate the profile information with the available data for the logged in user

+15. Hash password on Registration
+    - saved password hash in database
+    - use bcrypt to handle this task
+    - endpoint to edit/update: /login and /register